alxrnz2/GPX-File-Clean-Up/README.md

 # GPX-File-Clean-Up
-In this repo, I'm including a few dependencies I use to smooth, streamline and reverse GPX files.
-All scripts are Python-based.
+In this repo, I'm including a few scripts I use to smooth, streamline and reverse GPX files.
+All Python-based with Bash prompts.

 First, install dependencies.
 These scripts use `gpxpy` to parse GPX files and `geopy` for distance calculations.